Faculty

 Assistant Professor of Clinical Radiation Oncology, Department of Radiation Oncology, University of Pennsylvania School of Medicine

 Dr. Wenbo Gu graduated from Tsinghua University in Beijing, China with a BE in Nuclear Engineering.
 She earned a PhD in Medical Physics at UCLA, where her research focused on treatment planning and inverse optimization.
 Dr. Gu most recently completed her medical physics residency here at the University of Pennsylvania.
 Dr. Gu served as a manuscript reviewer for journals of Medical Physics, Physics in Medicine and Biology, Advances in Radiation Oncology, International Journal of Radiation Oncology, Biology, Physics, and IEEE Transactions on Radiation and Plasma Medical Sciences.
 She is certified by the American Board of Radiology.
-Dr. Gu co-teaches MPHY 6100: Computational Medical Physics and is a member of the Curriculum Committee.
+Dr. Gu co-teaches MPHY 6100: Computational Medical Physics.
+She is the Chair of the Curriculum Committee and serves on the Faculty Advisory Committee.

 Alireza Kassaee, PhD